Sheet Metal Workers Local No. 24 educates through tours, seminars

 FAIRFAX, Va. – Educating the public as well as other labor trades on union sheet metal work, its training and its expertise is an ongoing effort by local union halls and training centers across the country.
 Eugene Frazier, training director of Sheet Metal Workers Local No. 24’s training center in Dayton, Ohio, along with Bob Pope, executive vice president of the Sheet Metal and Roofing Contractors Association/Dayton SMACNA affiliate of Miami Valley, Ohio, have joined forces to bring sheet metal work into the public vernacular one event at a time.

 Unlike many of the other labor trades, “sheet metal worker” doesn’t describe the scope of HVAC design and installation, HVAC Fire Life Safety, architectural work, welding, roofing and many other skills sheet metal workers have in their tool belts.

 “There’s just a misconception across the board,” Frazier said about sheet metal work.
 “We’re trying to reach out to everyone.
 If you don’t explain it, the average person doesn’t understand who we are or the training we provide.”

-“You have to be out there all the time talking about who you are, what you do and what you offer as well as the advantages,” Pope added.
+“Don’t assume everyone understands who you are, what you do and what you offer,” Pope added.
+“You have to be out there all the time talking about who you are, what you do and what you offer as well as the advantages,” Pope said.
 “No one is going to do it for you.”

-The first class was held in February, 2014 and will continue throughout the rest of 2015.
+The first class was held in February and will continue throughout the rest of 2014 and 2015.